nickderobertis/py-finstmt/docsrc/source/tutorial.rst

 Usage
 =========

 Some highlighted functionality from my module.
+Check it out.

 This is a simple example::